Geography and wealth: Cultural differences

+Unequal technology development

-Diamond notes that modern technologies and institutions were designed primarily in a small area of northwestern Europe.
+Diamond notes that modern technologies and institutions were designed primarily in a small area of northwestern Europe, which is also supported by Galor`s book "The journey of humanity: the origins of wealth and inequality".
 After the Scientific Revolution in Europe in the 16th century, the quality of life increased and wealth began to spread to the middle class.
 This included agricultural techniques, machines, and medicines.
 These technologies and models readily spread to areas colonized by Europe which happened to be of similar climate, such as North America and Australia.
 As these areas also became centres of innovation, this bias was further enhanced.
 Technologies from automobiles to power lines are more often designed for colder and drier regions, since most of their customers are from these regions.

-The book goes on to document a feedback effect of technologies being designed for the wealthy, which makes them more wealthy and thus more able to fund technological development.
-He notes that the far north has not always been the wealthiest latitude; until only a few centuries ago, the wealthiest belt stretched from Southern Europe through the Middle East, northern India and southern China.
+The book Guns, Germs, and Steel goes on to document a feedback effect of technologies being designed for the wealthy, which makes them more wealthy and thus more able to fund technological development.
+He notes that the far north has not always been the wealthiest latitude; until only a few centuries ago, the wealthiest belt stretched from Southern Europe through the Middle East, northern India and southern China, which was also highlighted in the book of Mokyr "The lever of riches: Technological creativity and economic progress".
 A dramatic shift in technologies, beginning with ocean-going ships and culminating in the Industrial Revolution, saw the most developed belt move north into northern Europe, China, and the Americas.
 Northern Russia became a superpower, while southern India became impoverished and colonized.
-Diamond argues that such dramatic changes demonstrate that the current distribution of wealth is not due to immutable factors such as climate or race, citing the early emergence of agriculture in ancient Mesopotamia as evidence.
+Diamond argues that such dramatic changes demonstrate that the current distribution of wealth is not only due to immutable factors such as climate or race, citing the early emergence of agriculture in ancient Mesopotamia as evidence.

 Diamond also notes the feedback effect in the growth of medical technology, stating that more research money goes into curing the ailments of northerners.